 Regulatory risk is the risk that the Company breaches the requirements of local regulatory bodies, most notably the Prudential Regulation Authority (PRA) and the Financial Conduct Authority (FCA).
 The company mitigates this risk through the effective operation of defined governance structures and effective capital management.
-The Company is required to hold sufficient capital to comply with the capital requirements under the Solvency II directive.
+The Company is required to hold sufficient capital to comply with the capital requirements applicable to Solvency II firms under the PRA rulebook.
 The Company has complied with these capital requirements throughout the period.
-Management also carries out its own assessment of the level of capital resources it regards as appropriate in excess of these regulatory minima.
+Management also carries out its own assessment of the level of capital resources it regards as appropriate more than these regulatory minima.